-Most people with dementia need facilitation to create art.
-The reason that many people with dementia participate in art activities is because they want to make a connection and form friendships.
-This art activity is a connecting bridge to friendship.
+Most people with dementia need facilitation in order to be able to create art.
+The main reason that many people with dementia choose to participate in art activities is because they want to make connections and form friendships.
+This art activity provides a connective bridge to friendship.

-The exercise illustrates the possibilities of using pre-existing imagery to spark connections, conversations and bridges to memory.
-This is a way to build friendship through art making that does not require the person with dementia to create from scratch.
-Creating conversations with collage provides stimulation from a wide variety of colorful imagery that sparks a dialogue between the facilitator/caregiver and the participant with dementia.
+The exercise illustrates the possibilities of using pre-existing imagery to spark connections.
+Conversations are bridges to memory.
+Building friendship through art making does not require the person with dementia to create from scratch.
+Creating conversations with collage provides stimulation from a wide variety of colourful imagery to spark a dialogue between the facilitator/caregiver and the participant with dementia.

-The aim of the exercise is allow two people to equally express who they are and “meet in the middle” in a collaborative artwork.
+The aim of this exercise is encourage two people to equally express who they are and “meet in the middle” in a collaborative artwork.

 Meeting in the Middle with Collage

-Both participants are then to find a way to connect the two collages together.
-After joining the back of their two collages together with tape, they can discuss what they both share in common.
-They can discuss how they are different.
-They can then find a way to make the two collages – “one joined creation” - by adding collage elements that overlap over the two collages.
+Both participants are then asked to find a way to connect the two collages together.
+After joining the back of their two collages together with masking tape, they can discuss what they both share in common.
+They can also discuss how they are different.
+They are then invited find a way to make the two collages “one joined creation” by adding collage elements that overlap over the two collages to tie them together.

-This exercise has been adapted from the e-book How to Start an Art Program for the Elderly.
+This exercise has been adapted from the e-book How to Start an Art Program for the Elderly by Shelley Klammer.